lawbowles/helloworld/README.md

-# helloworld
+# Lawrence's portfolio
-General experimental code and ideas
+Here are some examples of code I've written to demonstrate my experience working with SQL and python